kosmojs/kosmojs/docs/api-server/building-for-production.md

 pnpm build
 ```

-This builds all your source folders sequentially, placing assets in the `dist` directory.
+This builds all your source folders in parallel, placing assets in the `dist` directory.

 ## ⚙️ Build Configuration